Ricardicus/perceptron/README.md

 For binary classification problems that is: 'sigmoid' and 'cross_entropy'.

 # Note
-Parameters such as learning rate depends a lot on the data it is training on and should be tuned according to the way it performs.
-If the loss function is rising, a too large learning rate is typically in use.
+Setting the correct value of parameters such as learning rate is depending on the problem and the data it is training on.
+Parameters should be tuned according to the way it performs.
+For example if the loss function is rising, a too large  learning rate is typically in use.
 Lower it in that case.